roke-to/roketo-contract/streaming/API.md

 {
-    "id": "StreamId", // stream id, is a CryptoHash "description": "?string", // optional text description of the stream, max 255 symbols "creator_id": "AccountId", // stream creator
-    "owner_id": "AccountId", // is an owner (or sender) of the stream "receiver_id": "AccountId", // receiver
+    "id": "StreamId", // stream id, is a CryptoHash "description": "?string", // optional text description of the stream, max 255 symbols "creator_id": "AccountId", // stream creator (see below) "owner_id": "AccountId", // stream owner (see below) "receiver_id": "AccountId", // receiver (see below)
     "token_account_id": "AccountId", // NEP-141 token account id

     "timestamp_created": "Timestamp", // is a timestamp when the stream has been created "last_action": "Timestamp", // is a timestamp of the last update called

-    "balance": "string", // remaining tokens to stream in yocto "tokens_per_sec": "string", // stream speed, values in yocto
+    "balance": "string", // remaining tokens to stream "tokens_per_sec": "number", // stream speed, values

     "status": "string", // StreamStatus, see details below "tokens_total_withdrawn": "string", // amount of withdrawn tokens

     "cliff": "?Timestamp", // optional, when is will be available to withdraw

-    "is_expirable": "boolean", // if true, owner can add deposit before stream finished "is_locked": "boolean", //  if true, any actions (stop, start etc are forbidden) }
+    "is_locked": "boolean", //  if true, any actions (stop, start etc are forbidden)

+    // recommended value: true.
+If false, owner can deposit tokens after moment of time when stream is technically finished but strictly before actual stream processing happened.
+If unsure, set is_expirable=true
+    "is_expirable": "boolean",
+}
 ```
+#### Stream actors
+Each stream contains of several actors:
+1. Receiver.
+The account (or person) that receives tokens from the stream.
+2. Owner.
+The account which have all permissions to work with the stream - stopping it, pausing, starting, receiving refunds, etc. Usually - but not always - it is the person who creates a stream and sends tokens to the receiver.
+3. Creator.
+It may be different from owner in specific business cases.
+Creator creates the stream, then all permissions go to the owner.

 #### Stream status
 - **Initialized** - stream is created with `is_auto_start_enabled` = false, tokens are not sending until the stream will be started
 - **Active** - tokens are in process of streaming